davidgasquez/handbook/Data/Data Engineering.md

     - Columns are either deleted or added but never renamed.
 - Create a few extra columns like `processed_at` or `schema_version`.
 - Data coming from pipelines should be easily reproducible.
 If you want to re-run a process, you should ensure that it will produce always the same result.
 This can be achieved by enforcing the [Functional Data Engineering Paradigm](https://medium.com/@maximebeauchemin/functional-data-engineering-a-modern-paradigm-for-batch-data-processing-2327ec32c42a).
+- Event Sourcing is a great pattern when implementing a new system since it couples state with business logic.

 ## Great Blog Posts